bradleyschacht/LasVegasWorkshop2025/labs/01 - Getting started.md

         - Attach warehouse or SQL analytics endpoint
         - Warehouses (tables, stored procedures, views, functions, security roles, etc.)
         - Queries
-    - **Ribbon** conatins actions for interacting with the warehouse and semantic model including:
+    - **Ribbon** contains actions for interacting with the warehouse and semantic model including:
         - Get data (New pipeline or Dataflow Gen2)
         - New query (blank script, visual query, or notebook)
         - Templates for new tables, stored procedures, and more